 When a stye appears, you will typically first feel some pain and notice swelling, redness and tenderness along the eyelid.
 The experience is similar to the start of a pimple appearing elsewhere on your body.
 However, you should never try to pop a stye.
 Instead, apply a warm compress multiple times a day to help both relieve the pain of a stye and work to get it to drain on its own.

-While styes are typically not harmful or likely to impact your vision, if you have a stye that lasts more than a few days or that feels as though it is not healing, schedule an appointment with the doctors at Ross Eye Institute.
+While styes are typically not harmful or likely to impact your vision, if you have a stye that lasts more than a few days or that feels as though it is not healing, schedule an appointment with the doctors at Ross Eye Institute in Buffalo.

 Another common complaint of the eye is eye floaters.
 These amorphous shadowy lines or specks sometimes drift across your field of vision, but aren’t caused by a foreign object on the eye or any actual movement of items in the world around you.
 They don’t follow the movement of your eye and even continue moving when your eyes are still, which can make them disconcerting and irritating.